How to open the command prompt in Windows 8

 COMPACT Displays or alters the compression of files on NTFS partitions.

 CONVERT Converts FAT volumes to NTFS.
-You cannot convert the
+You cannot convert the current drive.

 COPY Copies one or more files to another location.